lebbex/LXON/README.md

 ## Why LXON?

 It's just better, like it or not.
 Name me something better and I'll find a reason to call you a loser. -Nick Jasper (I do not speak in the image of the company)

+Now go read the LICENSE AND NOTICE files.

 ## Supported Container Types
 * Object